Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road

 \subsection{Class Imbalance}

-The frequency of risk conditions (i.e., the minority class) is usually much smaller than the number of safety instances (i.e., the mass majority class).
+The occurrence of risk conditions (i.e., the minority class) is usually much lower than the number of safety instances (i.e., the mass majority class).
 Incorrect assignment of risk instances into a safety class entails a great misclassification cost \cite{elkan2001foundations}.
-Machine learning on imbalanced data is challenging, since algorithms are generally driven by global optimisation, which is likely biased towards the majority, and the minority class might be ignored as noise or outliers, and thus wrongly discarded \cite{Diez-Pastor2015}.
+Machine learning on imbalanced data is challenging, since algorithms are generally driven by global optimisation, which is likely biased towards the majority, and the minority class might be wrongly ignored as noise or outliers \cite{Diez-Pastor2015}.
 Moreover, there are observed intrinsic challenges in class imbalance, such as: (1) presence of small disjuncts, (2) lack of density and information, (3) problem of overlapping between classes, (4) non-obvious borderline instances for the distinction between positive and negative classes, and (5) the identification of noisy data, among others \cite{Beyan}.
-In supervised learning, there are several tactics to reduce the impacts of imbalanced data, such as data under-sampling and/or oversampling, cost-sensitive methods, and ensemble techniques \cite{Lopez2013}, \cite{Diez-Pastor2015}.
+In supervised learning, there are several tactics to reduce the impacts of class imbalance, such as data under-sampling and/or oversampling, cost-sensitive loss functions \cite{Lopez2013}, \cite{Diez-Pastor2015}.
 However, the techniques to handle unsupervised learning on imbalanced data is not well investigated.
 Yet risk clustering is to find convincing and useful partitions to retrieve the imbalanced classes.